ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * **RavenDB ETL Task** creates an [ETL](../../../server/ongoing-tasks/etl/basics) process for a given database when the destination is another RavenDB database.

-* The script is executed per document whenever the document is created, modified and/or deleted.
+* The script is executed per document whenever the document is created, modified, and/or deleted.

 * It can be defined in code or using the [Studio](../../../studio/database/tasks/ongoing-tasks/ravendb-etl-task).